alexch/codelikethis/public/lessons/javascript/the_command_line.md

 * If you ever get lost, type `cd` all on its own and press the return key.
 This will send you back to your home directory.
   * (unix shell only, not Windows)

-# Basic Command Review
+# Basic Command Review (Unix)

 * `pwd` ("print working dir") -- shows the name of the current directory
 * `ls` ("list") -- shows the contents of the current directory
-* `mkdir` ("make dir") -- creates a new SUBDIRECTORY inside the current directory
+* `mkdir` ("make dir") -- creates a new subdirectory inside the current directory
 * `cd` ("change dir") -- move into a different directory

-> These apply to Mac & Unix shells, Windows equivalents are below.
+> These apply to Mac / Unix / Linux / bash

+# Basic Command Review (DOS)

 * `cd` ("change dir") -- With no directory, it lists the current directory.
 Otherwise, it changes to the specified directory
 * `dir` ("directory") -- shows the contents of the current directory
-* `mkdir` ("make dir") `` creates a new SUBDIRECTORY inside the current directory
+* `mkdir` ("make dir") `` creates a new subdirectory inside the current directory

+> These apply to Windows / DOS / PowerShell

 # LAB: make a subdirectory and then enter it

 1. open **Terminal** or **Command Prompt**
+1. Confirm that you are in your home directory
 2. make a new subdirectory using `mkdir code`
 3. change into that directory using `cd code`
 4. make sure you're really there using `pwd`
    * **On Windows** use `cd`
 5. list its contents using `ls` (and note that it's empty)
    * **On Windows** use `dir`

 # Files

 * a file is a place on disk for storing stuff